- Salicylic acid is a common ingredient in medications to treat acne and other skin conditions.

 Sometimes it takes a while to see results.
 Many good salicylic acid-containing products are available over the counter while some require a physician’s prescription.

-» Find out more about salicylic acid’s many uses and benefits: search Zwivel’s directory to find a cosmetic doctor who can advise you on what product is best for your skin type and concerns.
+» Find out more about salicylic acid’s many uses and benefits: You can consult our medical review team to determine your skin type and concerns.